ubuntuperonista/nvidia_powermizer_on.sh/README.md

 # nvidia_powermizer_on.sh
-Set the nNidia PowerMizer ON at start on Ubuntu.
+Sets the nNidia PowerMizer ON during Ubuntu graphical desktop startup.

+Add this to your ~/.xprofile.